In Cleveland since 1889

 gym painted at the cost of paint only no labor charge

 outside of church painted at cost of paint only no labor charge

 downspouts jetted out and parking lot sewers cleaned

 glazing of gym windows on south side of the building

 women's restroom in church hallway to be painted

 Other than these few remaining projects to be completed the parish voted in its Fall 2018 meeting to put further building improvements on hold for the next 3 years and to dedicate our time to the building up of our holy faith.

 To that end we have added an additional Divine Service to the church's worship life.
-The Service of Holy Communion will be held each Wednesdays at 7 PM, year round, in the chapel.
+The Service of Holy Communion will be celebrated each Wednesday at 7 PM, year round, in the chapel.
 The Service will be slightly different than the Sunday morning Service.
-It will follow Divine Service 3 from the Lutheran Service Book, it will contain only 2 hymns, and the sermon will be more instructional than liturgical in nature - thus providing growth in both the "grace AND knowledge" of our Lord Jesus Christ.
+It will contain only 2 hymns, and the sermon will be more instructional than liturgical in nature - thus providing growth in both the "grace AND knowledge" of our Lord Jesus Christ.
 (2 Peter 3:18)

-With this addition Christ Lutheran Church now provides 2 Worship Services (Sunday 10:30 AM and Wednesday 7:00 PM) and 3 study opportunities (Sunday 9 AM, Wednesday 10 AM and Wednesday 7 PM).
+With this addition Christ Lutheran Church now provides 2 Worship Services (Sunday 10:30 AM and Wednesday 7:00 PM) and study opportunities (Sunday 9 AM, Wednesday 10 AM).